-- (a) comprises rooms or self-contained suites, and - (b) may provide meals to guests or the general public and facilities for the parking of guests' vehicles, but does not include backpackers' accommodation, a boarding house, bed and breakfast accommodation or farm stay accommodation.
+(a) comprises rooms or self-contained suites, and

+(b) may provide meals to guests or the general public and facilities for the parking of guests' vehicles, but does not include backpackers' accommodation, a boarding house, bed and breakfast accommodation or farm stay accommodation.

-residential care facility means accommodation for seniors or people with a disability that includes-
+residential care facility means accommodation for seniors or people with a disability that includesbut does not include a dwelling, hostel, hospital or psychiatric facility.

-- (a) meals and cleaning services, and - (b) personal care or nursing care, or both, and - appropriate staffing, furniture, furnishings and equipment for the provision of that accommodation and care, but does not include a dwelling, hostel, hospital or psychiatric facility.
+- (a) meals and cleaning services, and - (b) personal care or nursing care, or both, and - (c) appropriate staffing, furniture, furnishings and equipment for the provision of that accommodation and care,